-C. Roadbed Condition.
+4. Roadbed Condition.

-Do not operate mixing equipment or haul material on the finished grade except when the operation of this equipment off the finish grade is impractical due to restricted access.
+Do not operate mixing equipment or haul material on the finished grade except when the operation of this equipment off the finished grade is impractical due to restricted access.

 Place concrete on a smooth, compacted, and moist roadbed.
 Do not place concrete over standing water or mud.
+Do not place concrete on or against frozen ground.